2021–22 Army Black Knights men's basketball team

 The 2021–22 Army Black Knights men's basketball team represented the United States Military Academy in the 2021–22 NCAA Division I men's basketball season.
 The Black Knights, led by sixth-year head coach Jimmy Allen, played their home games at Christl Arena in West Point, New York as members of the Patriot League.

+The Black Knights finished the season 15–16, 9–9 in Patriot League play, to finish in fifth place.
+As the No. 5 seed, they lost to No. 4 seed Lehigh in the quarterfinals of the Patriot League tournament.

 Previous season

-The Black Knights finished the 2020–21 season 12–10, 7–7 in Patriot League play to finish in second place in the North Division.
-In the Patriot League tournament, they defeated American in the quarterfinals, before being upset by Loyola (MD) in the semifinals.
+The Black Knights finished the 2020–21 season 12–10, 7–7 in Patriot League play, to finish in second place in the North Division.
+In the Patriot League tournament, they defeated American in the quarterfinals before being upset by last-placed Loyola (MD) in the semifinals.
 They received an invitation to the CBI, where they lost in the quarterfinals to Bellarmine.